5 themes for elevating fairness in federal flooding response

 This idea is reaffirmed by the United States Army Corps of Engineers’ benefit-cost analysis.
 To estimate avoided flood losses, the Corps factors property value into its benefit-cost analysis.
 By this measure, affluent urban areas with higher property values are deemed more worthy of protection and investment than poorer cities and rural areas.

-When the federal government prioritizes property value over social equity, the needs of lower-income and underserved communities are often unmet or ignored.
+When the federal government prioritizes property value over fairness, the needs of lower-income and underserved communities are often unmet or ignored.
 As one roundtable participant put it, “Environmental injustice continues since property values, and not the value of cultural heritage and human lives, [are] calculated [and] considered.”
 To implement equal and just flood mitigation solutions, federal policymakers must prioritize the needs of underserved communities.

 Roundtable participants consistently shared how colonialism and ongoing discrimination influences policy and contributes to exclusionary practices, such as leaving oppressed groups out of decision-making processes.
 This can marginalize many groups, including tribal communities.